Cleer Alger was born in Diss, Norfolk, to parents Charles and Charlotte, and was baptised in St. Mary’s Church, Diss, in May 1819.

 Cleer also took individual and group portraits of people, sometimes using his studio in Mere Street, Diss.
-He was a member of the Army Reservists 1879-1882, serving with ‘B’ Company Norfolk Volunteer Reserves, at Frenze Hall.

 A number of his photographs are held in the Suffolk Archives, reference K612.